 As for people working on The Last of Us who aren’t employees of Naughty Dog or Sony, the first episode (and possibly more) will be directed by Kantemir Balagov, who wrote and directed the Russian drama Beanpole, with subsequent episodes directed by Ali Abbasi, the writer/director of the 2018 film Border, and Jasmila Zbanic, who made the Oscar-nominated 2020 movie Quo vadis, Aida?
 There are reportedly still two more directors to be announced for the series’ 10-episode first season, but this initial crop of acclaimed international filmmakers certainly raises the bar.

 Other staffers that may be familiar to TV lovers but not necessarily to gamers include the show’s executive producers, among them Carolyn Strauss from Game of Thrones and Chernobyl and Altered Carbon’s Rose Lam.

 On the business side, The Last of Us is being produced by Sony Pictures Entertainment in conjunction with PlayStation Productions.
-No strangers to television, Sony Pictures Entertainment’s credits include Breaking Bad, The Boys, and Seinfeld.
-As for the relatively new PlayStation Productions, The Last of Us show is their first TV series, and only second announced production after — fittingly — the aforementioned movie based on Naughty Dog’s Uncharted games.
-That one is slated for early 2022, with actors Tom Holland (the MCU’s Spider-Man), Mark Wahlberg, and Antonio Banderas taking direction from Ruben Fleisher (Zombieland).
+Sony Pictures Entertainment’s shows include Breaking Bad, The Boys, and Seinfeld.
+As for the relatively new PlayStation Productions, The Last of Us show is their first TV series, and only second announced production after the movie based on Naughty Dog’s Uncharted games.
+Released in 2022, the film starred Tom Holland (the MCU’s Spider-Man), Mark Wahlberg, and Antonio Banderas taking direction from Ruben Fleisher (Zombieland).